eliottjohnson/Obsidian-Vault/RFKO frequency scan.md

-Frequency scan started at 16:04
+Frequency scan started at 16:04, ended at 16:27
-* Freq scan from 1 ms to 20 ms
+* Frequency scan from 1 ms to 20 ms
 * At 25 acquisition
-* ended at 16:27

 ![[Pasted image 20221103162701.png|675]]